muledagnaw/Power-BI-Data-Visualization-Projects/README.md

-# 📊 Power BI Reporting & Data Integration
+# 📊 Power BI Reporting

- The focus of these tasks was on building **interactive Power BI reports** and  transforming data using **Power Query**.

----

-## 🧩 Project 1

-### 🔍 Overview
-The goal was to transform raw Excel data into a **professionally designed, interactive Power BI report** .
+The goal is to transform raw Excel data into a **professionally designed, interactive Power BI report** .

 ---